CryptoSavannah/MOH-Schools-Surveillance-Dashboard/README.md

 |PROBLEM                                                             |SOLUTION                                               |
 |--------------------------------------------------------------------|-------------------------------------------------------|
 |1.
-Governemnts does not currently collect reliable health data from schools.
+Government does not currently collect reliable health data from schools.
 There is no system in place to collect these records electronically. |1.
-Provision of a trusted way for schools to electronically capture student health data ([mobile app](https://github.com/CryptoSavannah/schools-survailance) running on a tablet/phone) and share the information with the Ministry of Health system(stored on a [Blockchain](https://github.com/CryptoSavannah/HealthSurveillance./tree/master/backend)).
+Provision of a trusted way for schools to electronically capture student health data ([mobile app](https://github.com/CryptoSavannah/schools-survailance) running on a tablet/phone) and to share the information with the Ministry of Health system(stored on a [Blockchain](https://github.com/CryptoSavannah/HealthSurveillance./tree/master/backend)).
 |2.
 Inadequate planning for appropriate interventions in the absence of the critial information mentioned above.  |2.
-Provision of a [dashboard]() to display both high level and granular statistics on school health data to make informed decisons while aiding the planning process.
+Provision of a [dashboard](https://github.com/CryptoSavannah/SHS_with_endpoints/tree/for_review/Dashboard) to display both high level and granular statistics on school health data to make informed decisons while aiding the planning process.

 ## Copyright and License